 Purpose

-The purpose of the Museum Docent Program is to enhance the visitor experience by providing knowledgeable and engaging guides who can interpret exhibits and artifacts, share the museum's story, and foster a deeper appreciation for our collections.
-Docents play a crucial role in creating a welcoming atmosphere, facilitating educational experiences, and promoting lifelong learning for all museum visitors.
+The purpose of the Museum Docent Program is to enhance the visitor experience by providing knowledgeable and engaging guides who can interpret exhibits and artifacts, share the Museum's story, and foster a deeper appreciation for our collections.
+Docents play a crucial role in creating a welcoming atmosphere, facilitating educational experiences, and promoting lifelong learning for all Museum visitors.

 Responsibilities